strangerstudios/pmpro-infusionsoft/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.3 =
+* IMPORTANT UPGRADE.
+Removed some debugging code that could lock up websites when the plugin was activated.
+Please upgrade.

 = 1.2.1 =
 * Fixed warnigns and bug in the test connection code.
 * Made sure errors show up on settings page if the connection to Infusionsoft can't be made.